erkincak/pages/about.md

 title: About
 ---

-# About Page
+# About This Site

-This is the about page.
+This website is created using Jekyll, a static site generator built into GitHub Pages.

+It demonstrates a simple multi-page website with navigation.